patrik3046/user-backup-plugin/README.md

 ## Export files

-The plugin exports a file when a user logging in or update his/her own profile.
+The plugin exports a file when a user logging in or update their own profile.
 If the admin add or update an user then the plugin exports a file too.
+Deletion will work too when a user delete their own profile or the Admin deletes the user from the realm.

 ## Restore